 Ideal Candidate: The ideal intern will be passionate about LGBT issues and rights and will have strong MS Office skills, interpersonal communication skills, and the ability to work as a resource for a vital community organization.

 Established in 1941, this international development organization works toward sustainable development and the eradication of poverty through skilled professionals with local partner organizations in 11 countries.
 They advocate change in policies and practices in Ireland and Europe.
-The Irish branch of this organization was established in 2004 and implemented a Development Worker Program with managers who bring long-term practical change to the communities in which they operate.
 Their approach is to combine skill-sharing with policy change focused on three main themes: (1) sustainable environment; (2) participation and effective governance; (3) HIV/AIDs prevention, treatment, and education.
+Depending on the current projects and campaigns, interns assist with various marketing plans and work on communications strategies to create awareness of the organization and their programs.
+Video production interns will concentrate on editing footage and utilizing production skills to create promotional videos.

 Ideal Candidate: The ideal candidate will want to contribute to structural policy change on a global level fundamental to effective government and sustainable environment.